The best features of MOO’s design templates

-Our Creative team walk us through the new features of our latest design templates for our range of Business Cards.
+Our Creative team walk us through the smart features of our latest design templates for our range of Business Cards.

-To help you create cards that are as unique as your brand, we’ve launched 22 new and totally customizable Business Card design templates.
+To help you create cards that are as unique as your brand, we’ve created 22 totally customizable Business Card design templates.

 So, how did these templates actually come to life?
 We spoke with two of our rockstar designers about all the amazing new details.
 First up, Head of Design, Millie Davies: